w3guy/old-documentation/docs/social-login/facebook.md

 ![Facebook security check](img/fb-security-check.png)

+You will then see a screen with list of Facebook products.
+Hover your cursor to **Facebook Login** and click the "Set up" button.

 Now you have successfully created a Facebook Application and you should be redirected to the Application page which should look like the one on the image below.